Drywall Hanging Tools Checklist for DIY Beginners

 You want a knife that feels stable when you press hard.
 A flimsy one will flex and ruin clean cuts.

 Pro tip: Score once firmly.
-Do not make five light passes.
+Don’t make five light passes—that just chews up the paper.

 Drywall T-Square